operating-systems

 Trap

-A trap (or synchronous interrupt) is an exception generated by the CPU itself as a direct result of the current instruction being executed.
-Traps are synchronous events, meaning they occur at a deterministic point in the code execution.
+A trap (synchronous interrupt) is an exception generated by the CPU as a direct result of the current instruction.
+Synchronous events occurring at deterministic points in code execution.

 Causes

-When a trap occurs, the hardware automatically performs a mode switch to Kernel Mode, allowing the OS to gain control and handle the error or fulfil the service request.
+When a trap occurs, hardware automatically performs a mode switch to Kernel Mode, allowing the OS to handle the error or fulfil the service request.